 Did you know that Pitstone Memorial Hall is run by a voluntary committee?
 It is also a registered charity.
 Without this team of dedicated people there would be nowhere for you to hold your parties or attend keep-fit sessions.
-They meet just once every 2-3 months on a Monday evening.
-It is also a very exciting time to get involved, as the committee take-on-board the results of a leisure survey to see how the hall should be extended or change to provide the services you've asked for.
 The committee would love to hear from you!
-Please contact Mrs Laurie Eagling, Secretary to the Hall Committee on 01296 660791 or memorialhall@pitstone.co.uk.
+Please contact the secretary to the Hall Committee on memorialhall@pitstone.co.uk.